Encyclopedia … combined with a great Buyer's Guide!

 Figure 1: A fiber with core-less end cap.
 A beam from air is adjusted such that its focus is where the waveguide structure in the fiber begins.

-Such end caps can be made by attaching (e.g. fusion splicing) small pieces of homogeneous glass to the fiber ends.
-In the case of photonic crystal fibers, it can be sufficient to heat the fiber end e.g. with a fusion splicer, so that the microscopic holes collapse.
+Fiber end caps can be made from larger blocks of glass with different techniques (e.g., drawing like in fiber fabrication).
+They can be attached to cleaved fiber ends with fusion splicing or with an optical adhesive.
+In the case of photonic crystal fibers, it may be sufficient to heat the fiber end, e.g. with a fusion splicer, so that the microscopic holes collapse.

-The possible advantages of core-less end caps are:
+The possible functions of core-less end caps are explained in the following sections:

 More to Learn